 The PACS photometer detectors are bolometer arrays.
 Each pixel of the array can be considered as a little cavity in which sits an absorbing grid.
 The incident infrared radiation is registered by each bolometer pixel by causing a tiny temperature difference, which is measured by a thermometer implanted on the grid.
 What we call "signal" is the voltage measured at this thermometer.
-The blue channel offers two filters, $60-85~\mu m$ and $85-130~\mu m$ and has a 32x64 pixel array.
-The red channel has a $130-210~\mu m$ filter has a 16x32 pixel array.
-Both channels cover a field-of-view of $\sim 1.75 \times 3.5$ ', with full beam-sampling in each band.
+The blue channel offers two filters, $60-85 \mu m$ and $85-130 \mu m$ and has a 32x64 pixel array.
+The red channel has a $130-210 \mu m$ filter has a 16x32 pixel array.
+Both channels cover a field-of-view of ~1.75'x3.5', with full beam-sampling in each band.
 The two short wavelength bands are selected by two filters via a filter wheel.
-The field-of-view is nearly filled by the square pixels, however the arrays are made of sub-arrays which have a gap of ~ 1 pixel in between.
+The field-of-view is nearly filled by the square pixels, however the arrays are made of sub-arrays which have a gap of ~1 pixel in between.
 For the long wavelength end 2 matrices of 16x16 pixels are tiled together.
-For science observations the multiplexing readout samples each pixel at a rate of 40~Hz.
-Because of the large number of pixels, data compression is required and hence we do not see the raw data; they are binned to an effective 10~Hz sampling rate.
+For science observations the multiplexing readout samples each pixel at a rate of 40 Hz.
+Because of the large number of pixels, data compression is required and hence we do not see the raw data; they are binned to an effective 10 Hz sampling rate.
+The product class at Level 0 is always Frames.